Blendify/blender-manual/trunk/blender_docs/manual/game_engine/screen_layout.rst

 Selected from the render engine menu.
 This specifies that all output will be output by the real-time Blender Game Engine renderer.
-It also opens various other menu options such as the Game options (see below) and a range of Properties for the BGE renderer properties (see below)
+It also opens various other menu options such as the Game options (see below) and a range of Properties for the BGE renderer properties (see below).

 .. figure:: /images/game-engine_screen-layout_game-options.png